HobbyChop/sDS/README.md

 1-9), each one monophonic.
 The default voices are spread across the channels:

 - Channels 1 and 2: pulse
-- Channel 3: sample
+- Channel 3: wave
 - Channel 4: noise
 - Channels 5 and 6: FM
-- Channels 7, 8, 9: pulse, sample, FM
+- Channels 7, 8, 9: pulse, wave, FM

-Send a Program Change on a channel to change its voice (0 pulse, 1 sample, 2 noise, 3 FM), so any channel can be any voice; the monitor's channel map updates to match.
+Send a Program Change on a channel to change its voice (0 pulse, 1 wave, 2 noise, 3 FM, 4 sampler), so any channel can be any voice; the monitor's channel map updates to match.
+You can also change it on the device: the TYPE row at the top of each channel's LAB page cycles the voice.

 Semi is the same per-channel layout as Mono, but each channel can play
 chords: extra notes borrow from a shared pool of six spare voices (first